Mufabo/webdev-with-go/01 Hello Web!/01 Hello World.md

 * a servemux
 * a server

-In our example we are using a single handlefunc, getHomeHandleFunc.
+In our example we are using a single handlefunc, ``getHomeHandleFunc``.
 We are using the default ServeMux and Server from the http package.
 More on that later.

 ## Handlers and HandleFuncs